Uselessness: The Cause and the Cure

 Both the onset and the cure are influenced by a person’s disposition.

 At the root of all feelings of uselessness is the reality that situations are beyond our control.
-We are incapable of bringing about the necessary changes and we can choose either to search for options or throw up our hands in despair.
+Some think that they are incapable of bringing about the necessary changes and they throw up our hands in despair.

 Both our physical and mental conditions influence the choice we make.
 The tired person thinks that all his energy is spent.
 “I’m done—useless!”
 The disappointed person perceives that the world is against her.
 “Nothing works.
 I’m useless.”